First-time SEMA show exhibitors might feel overwhelmed. Take the edge off by following a few useful tips vendors and attendees.

 However, this method can sometimes bring about unforeseen costs.
 In direct to site shipping, your cargo will be more susceptible to delays caused by weather, traffic or logistical concerns.
 If your items arrive before or after your target date, the trade show will probably charge you fees.
 To avoid these problems, work with a professional, experienced logistics company.

 Your other option is advance warehouse shipping, where items are sent to a storage facility near the trade show location long before the event begins.
 This will probably involve higher handling costs and stricter packaging requirements, but it also comes with peace of mind: Your booth and materials will be ready to go over to the venue on your target date.
 It’s one less thing to worry about in the frenzy leading up to the start of the show.

 For confidence that your trade show freight services are in good hands, look no further than R+L Global Logistics for your trade show freight services.
-With a dedicated team well-versed in the ins and outs of trade show freight services, R+L Global has the experience and expertise you need to get your exhibition materials to the venue without a hitch.
+With a dedicated team well-versed in the ins and outs of trade show freight services and on-time delivery, R+L Global has the experience and expertise you need to get your exhibition materials to the venue without a hitch.

 Whether you’re ready to ship or need consulting services, R+L Global offers a full slate of logistics solutions for trade show exhibitors and exhibit designers and builders.
 24/7 customer service with live representatives keeps you in the know about the status of your shipment throughout every step of the process.